Bus carrying Easter worshippers falls off cliff killing 45 people in South Africa | CNN

-Dozens of worshippers died after a bus headed to an Easter conference apparently “lost control” and “plunged” off a cliff in South Africa’s Limpopo province on Thursday, the South African Broadcasting Corporation (SABC) reported.
+Dozens of worshippers died after a bus headed to an Easter conference plunged off a cliff in South Africa’s Limpopo province on Thursday.

 The crash claimed the lives of 45 people and one is seriously injured, the country’s transport department said in a statement.

-An eight-year-old girl who survived has been airlifted to hospital, the public broadcaster reported.
+The sole survivor is an eight-year-old girl who has been airlifted to hospital, the South African Broadcasting Corporation (SABC) reported.

 The cause of the crash is under investigation.

-The crash happened in the Mamatlakala mountain pass between Mokopane and Marken, where the bus caught fire once it fell, public broadcaster SABC reported.
+Efforts are ongoing to recover the bodies of the passengers who were killed, according to the statement.

+“Some bodies burned beyond recognition,” the local department said.
+Others are “trapped inside the debris and others [are] scattered on the scene,” it added.

-South African Transport Minister Sindisiwe Chikunga said the government will repatriate the bodies to Botswana, the broadcaster said.
+South African Transport Minister Sindisiwe Chikunga said the government would repatriate the bodies to Botswana, the broadcaster said.

 “I am sending my heartfelt condolences to the families affected by the tragic bus crash near Mamatlakala.
 Our thoughts and prayers are with you during this difficult time.
 We continue to urge responsible driving at all times with heightened alertness as more people are on our roads this Easter weekend,” Chikunga said in a statement.